JosiahBizure/c-string-functions/README.md

 # c-string-functions

-Reimplementation of standard C string functions for learning and reinforcement.
-This is designed to improve my understanding of pointers, null-terminated strings, and low-level memory manipulation in C.
+Reimplementation of standard C string functions for practice.
+This is designed to improve my understanding of what some of the common string functions do, null-terminated strings, and low-level memory manipulation in C.
 This repo does not rely on string.h -- all string behavior is manually implemented.

 ## Implemented Functions